-Let me show you how to make and use a star chart in your classroom.
-I need to start by saying I didn’t invent idea, but I saw this in a neighboring classroom and decided to make it my own.
+How to Make and Use a Star Chart: Let me show you how to make and use a star chart in your classroom.
+I need to start by saying I didn’t invent the idea, but I saw this in a neighboring classroom and decided to make it my own.
 This was created 13 full school years ago and it works just as awesome today as it did the first year.
 Here is how to make a star chart and how to use one in your classroom.

 -1 large poster board

--velcro, lots and lots (like these from Amazon, make it the same color as your poster board.)
-Circle shape worked best for me.
+– Velcro, lots and lots (like these from Amazon, make it the same color as your poster board.)
+The circle shape worked best for me.

 Step 2: Make Your Poster